shawnmgoulet/teachosm-for-school/Modules/Module0-ModulesGuide.md

 To date, open mapping materials suitable for the AP Human Geography curriculum have not been organized and provided in a centralized, readily available, on-demand implementable state to educators.
 Additionally, training for teachers integrating this flavor of education has not been available to educators.
 This project aims to remedy these.

-TeachOSM for High School will equip high school educators with a series of modules with scalable content, providing seamless incorporation into their existing geography curriculum, sensitive of the AP Human Geography schedule.
+TeachOSM for School will equip high school educators with a series of modules with scalable content, providing seamless incorporation into their existing geography curriculum, sensitive of the AP Human Geography schedule.
 This reduces the instructor workload and increases student contributions in open mapping.

 In turn, this gives students the opportunity for hands-on exposure with 21st century geospatial mapping software and database structure, ultimately contributing to a global project having significant positive social impacts.